JHodgkins/MSP4-MovieBox/README.md

 - Those looking for an e-commerce store offering a selection of new and used DVD and Blue-Ray movies.
 - Movie enthusiasts who want to discover information about a movie whilst also being able to purchase from a reputable online store.
 - Charities or small establishments wising to make contact and sell through the store.

+## User Experience (UX)
+During project planning, it was set out that the user interface should be easily understood to provide an overall good user experience and provide a positive feeling when navigating and interacting with the e-commerce web application.
+Because the application is aimed at varied ages, logical placement of buttons, links and form fields will all be clearly tagged to ensure no barriers are present or experienced whilst a user is using the e-commerce web application.
+Keyboard and screen reader navigation has also been considered and all elements will be reachable using a keyboard alone to ensure the e-commerce store is as accessible as possible to all users of the web application.